chrisparnin/articles/posts/autoemail.md

 tags: [automark,tools]
 layout: "posts-narrative"
 ---
-Congratulations your tool has users!
-But now you are getting bug reports or issues only happening on their machine.
+Congratulations, your tool has users!
+But *now* complaints are pouring in.

-Unfortunately, very few developers will have the time or patience to send poke around or follow instructions for finding your debugging output and sending it to you.
+Unfortunately, very few developers will have the time or patience to send poke around or follow instructions for finding your debugging output to help you figure things out.

-This post describes a simple way to reduce the friction just a little bit by zipping up your tool logs, opens an email message, and attaches the zip to the email.
-From the user's perspective, this opens up their default email client (e.g. Outlook) addressed to you, with the file attached and a body explaining the tool logs and where they can see the file if needed.
+With a single click, the following code opens up a user's default email client (e.g. Outlook) addressed to you, with the file attached and a body explaining the data being sent and an option to see it.
 Then, they just have to click send.
+There are no third party dependencies.

 ## Zipping a file